 You will find that this smoothie has a high amount of calcium, vitamin B6, and vitamin C. It is low in both cholesterol and sodium but unfortunately is slightly high in sugar.

 If you have anything you want to share on this blueberry raspberry smoothie recipe, then be sure to leave a comment below.
-I always enjoy reading your opinion, thoughts, variations and whatever you may have to share.
+I always enjoy reading your opinion, thoughts, variations, and whatever else you may have to share.